Legal Aid Summer Fellowship Program

 Grant Cycle

-Host applications are available in early January.
-Student applications are available in early February.
+Host applications are available in early late October.
+Student applications are available in January.
 Fellowships are awarded in mid-March.
-The fellowship begins in early May with a mandatory orientation and ends in early August.
+The fellowship begins in May with a mandatory orientation and ends in early August.

 Grant Eligibility